Aaron98990/ways-of-the-game/restarts.md

 - Physical severity
 - Tactical impact

-If a non-goalkeeper picks up the ball anywhere or a goalkeeper picks up the ball outside their penalty area, two offenses have been commited at once:
+If a non-goalkeeper picks up the ball anywhere or a goalkeeper picks up the ball outside their penalty area, two offenses have been committed at once:
 - handball, punished by a direct free kick
 - restart kicker/thrower touches the ball again before it has touched another player, punished by an indirect free kick